 Optic atrophy, cataracts, lipodystrophy/lipoatrophy, and peripheral neuropathy caused by a de novo OPA3 mutation.

 Bourne SC and Townsend KN and Shyr C and Matthews A and Lear SA and Attariwala R and Lehman A and Wasserman WW and van Karnebeek C and Sinclair G and Vallance H and Gibson WT

 A three-tier algorithm for guanidinoacetate methyltransferase (GAMT) deficiency newborn screening.

-Sinclair GB, van Karnebeek CD, Ester M, Boyd F, Nelson T, Stockler-Ipsiroglu S, Vallance H
+Sinclair GB and van Karnebeek CD and Ester M and Boyd F and Nelson T and Stockler-Ipsiroglu S and Vallance H

 Exome Sequencing and the Management of Neurometabolic Disorders.

 Tarailo-Graovac M and Shyr C and Ross CJ and Horvath GA and Salvarinova R and Ye XC and Zhang LH and Bhavsar AP and Lee JJ and Drögemöller BI and Abdelsayed M and Alfadhel M and Armstrong L and Baumgartner MR and Burda P and Connolly MB and Cameron J and Demos M and Dewan T and Dionne J

 Reference interval of methylmalonic acid concentrations in dried blood spots of healthy, term newborns to facilitate neonatal screening of vitamin B12 deficiency.